grislyeye/grislyeye.com/posts/black-griffin-session-32.md

 </dd>
 </dl>

-<p>The party pass the chaos of the east camp and to the open space of the training ground.</p>
+<p>The party passes the chaos of the east camp and into the open space of the training ground.</p>

 <dl>
 <dt>Ba'Raknul</dt>